jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 Agree with your team when to use different forms of communication.
 Set expectations with regards to response times and urgency for different mediums.
 Maybe direct chat messages are expected to be responded to under 10 minutes.
-Perhaps emails are ok having a delay of a few hours.
+Perhaps emails are OK having a delay of a few hours.
 This is something your group will need to decide.

-## Meetup in person
+## Meet in person

 You should have your distributed team or company meet in person.
 This shouldn't happen too regularly; I think ideally this would happen two